Susan Ortiz ’04

 Describe your experience at Whittier College.
 What was your favorite study spot?
 I did not live on campus.
 I commuted throughout the week.
 My favorite spots to study were where you could eat.
 I used to study a lot at The Spot, but I did most of my studying in Wardman Library.
 When I came to campus, I really tried to study the whole day because of my commute.

 What was your favorite class?
-My favorite class was the one that Iyam taught as a pair.
-It was called "Life in Minority Environments" paired with a class called "Immigrants and Refugees."
-He taught this class in my very first semester with another professor.
+My favorite class was called "Life in Minority Environments" paired with a class called "Immigrants and Refugees."
 They involved social work and anthropology together.
 The cultural anthropology part of it included refugees, urban life, and other interesting things.
 These paired classes were my favorite classes for sure, and they were the first classes I took here.

 Did you intern or have a job while at Whittier College?
 Where, and what was that experience like?
 For my first year and a half at Whittier College, I worked at a school in West LA as an afterschool teacher.
 The experience correlated with my studies of human behavior and children at the time, which I believe helped me in my interactions with students and teachers.
 After that, I found on campus jobs at Wardman Library (when it was just a bungalow because it was being renovated) and in the Campus Safety office.